 The legs are salted by hand by a maestro salatore, or “salt master,” then left to rest at cool temperatures for one week.
 After that, the meat is salted a second time and left to set for another two weeks.
 Next. the salted pork is hung in refrigerated, humidity-controlled rooms between 60 to 90 days.
 This ensures that the meat properly absorbs the salt.
 After the proper amount of time, the hams are washed and brushed before moving on to the curing process.

 After the initial curing, the legs are smeared with a mixture of lard, salt, and pepper to help the meat from drying out too quickly.
-They are then hung back up in dark cellars and cured for at least 14 months, although some producers may age them as long as 36 months.
+They are then hung back up in dark cellars and cured for a minimum of 400 days, although some producers may age them as long as 36 months

 After the right amount of time has passed, a knowledgeable inspector pierces the jam with a thin needle.
 He or she will smell each puncture to check for aromas that may indicate a flaw.
 If the prosciutto passes the test, it is branded with a special symbol: a five-point “Ducal Crown” with the word “Parma” written inside.
 This symbol is how you know if the Prosciutto di Parma is guaranteed authentic!